 - Think about taxes all year long.
 Small business owners should not treat income taxes as a once-a-year event.
 Rather, tax planning should be a year-round activity.
 Waiting until the last minute makes tax preparation more complicated, and it limits your money-saving options.

-- Be aware.
+- Be aware of law changes.
 Even with the help of a skilled professional, a small business owner must keep up with news related to laws.
+This will ensure your tax professional is doing the best possible job and keep you informed as a business owner.
 Read the business papers and keep up with Congress' work on tax laws.

 - Don't make assumptions.
 Tax planning, to some extent, is a gamble.
 Never make business decisions assuming that particular tax breaks will pass, or that certain policies will be enacted.

 Here are some additional resources for learning about taxes: